-The Food Group also conducts periodic monitoring of compliance with the Company's Policy on Solicitation and Acceptance of Gifts.
+The Food Group also conducts regular monitoring of compliance with financing policies of the Company.

-The Board approved amendments to the Manual in order to emphasize: (i) The role of stockholders and other stakeholders in the corporate governance framework, particularly in the exercise by the Board and Corporate Secretary of certain duties and responsibilities; and
+The Board approved amendments to the Manual in order to emphasize: (i) The role of stockholders and other stakeholders in the corporate governance framework, particularly in the exercise by the Board and Corporate Secretary of certain duties and responsibilities; and (ii) The material information disclosure obligation of the Company to its stockholders and such other stakeholders.